 In June 2021, NLWA began to recycle the mountains of mattresses thrown out or fly-tipped every year.
 In just eight months, 67,058 mattresses were recycled, saving 1,527 tonnes of reusable resources including steel, cotton, and polyester for the circular economy.

-Likewise, NLWA became the UK’s first waste authority to recycle polystyrene at its eight Reuse and Recycling Centres.
+Likewise, NLWA became London's first waste authority to recycle polystyrene at its eight Reuse and Recycling Centres.
 Polystyrene can be compacted and reinvented into insulation panels for buildings, picture frames, and toys.
 To encourage vital waste prevention at the grassroots, NLWA is doubling its grants for community groups to run projects for residents such as skills in electrical repair.

 At a policy level, NLWA publicly called for a charge on disposable coffee cups and lids, bans on more single-use plastics, the introduction of compulsory recycling as well as reinstating the 2023 start for Extended Producer Responsibility legislation and extending it to nappies, wet wipes, and carpets.